automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Mussaurus.md

 # Mussaurus
-## Description: This "mouse lizard" lived in Triassic South America.
+## This "mouse lizard" lived in Triassic South America.